Hisense U7S Pro Review

 Yes 32 Mpix

-Playing files from a USB drive on the U7S Pro is not a major problem.
-The TV handles the vast majority of photo, audio, or video files without a hitch.
-However, we have reservations about the resolution of supported photos – it is quite limited.
-It’s worth remembering this, as during tests, photos with resolutions such as 12, 20, or 24 Mpix simply refused to play from the built-in player.
+Playing files from a USB flash drive on the U7S Pro is not a problem.
+The TV handles the vast majority of photo, audio, and video files with no trouble.
+However, we have reservations about the supported photo resolution, which is fairly limited.
+It's worth remembering, because during testing photos with resolutions such as 12, 20, or 24 MP simply wouldn't play in the built-in player.

 HISENSE U7S PRO - Sound